microsoft/teams-powerapps-app-templates/IssueReporting/Documentation/extend-issue-auto-assignment.md

 ## Test your flow

-1. In the Teams environment in which you modified the flow, run the Issue reporting app.
+1. In the Teams environment in which you modified the flow, run the Issue Reporting app.

 1. Create an issue.